 - A student will receive 0 credit units if PSYCH 115 is taken AFTER completing NEUROSC M101A.

-- A maximum of eight units of NEUROSC 198 or 199 may be applied toward the major.
+- A maximum of 8 units of NEUROSC 198 or 199 may be applied toward the major.

-- If a course is multiple-listed, the section of the course you are enrolled in (i.e. NEUROSC M176, PHYSCI M176) will be the course listing on your record.
+- If a course is multiple-listed, the section of the course you are enrolled in (i.e. NEUROSC M176, PHYSCI M176, etc.) will be the course listing on your record.

-- Students will need about 17 additional upper division units in order to reach the 60 minimum required by the UCLA College of Letters and Science.
+- Students in the Neuroscience major will need to complete approximately 17 additional upper division units outside of the upper division major requirements in order to reach the 60 upper division unit minimum required by the UCLA College of Letters and Science.